Urban-Analytics/RAMP-UA/experiments/calibration/observation_data/TestingMethod/README.md

 The results from the two notebooks are compared, and it is concluded that the results from [`CreatingObservations-Daily-InterpolateSecond.ipynb.R`](https://github.com/Urban-Analytics/RAMP-UA/tree/Mollys_DA/experiments/calibration/observation_data/TestingMethod/CreatingObservations-Daily-InterpolateSecond.ipynb) are better, and so this script is used to produce the observations used in the model.

-These observations are used for seeding the model in the [`microsim/opencl/data/`]( https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/microsim/opencl/data) directory, and also as the observations for calirbating the model with ABC in the [`experiments/calibration`]( https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration) directory.
+These observations are used for seeding the model in the [`microsim/opencl/data/`]( https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/microsim/opencl/data) directory, and also as the observations for calibrating the model with ABC in the [`experiments/calibration`]( https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration) directory.